Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-Here, $S(z)$ is the generating function sequences of horizontal steps, $E(z)$ is the classical generating function of excursions~\cite{BaFla2002}, and $H(z)$ is the generating function of excursions which start with an up or a down step (and not with a horizontal step).
-We will need the following asymptotic expansion from~\cite[Theorem~3.13]{Wallner2020}
+Here, $S(z)$ counts sequences of horizontal steps, $E(z)$ counts excursions (bridges constrained to be nonnegative; see~\cite{BaFla2002}), and $H(z)$ counts excursions which start with an up or a down step (and not with a horizontal step).